 Does HaShem still heal?
 Yes, I believe He does.
 Can we lay hands on the sick and find them recovered?
 Yes, we can, but it doesn’t always end that way.
-Also remember, you can lay hands on the sick and pray for them but if they continue eating McDonalds, smoking, drinking too much and getting no exercise they may not recover.
+Also remember, we can lay hands on the sick and pray for them, but if they continue eating McDonalds, smoking, drinking too much and getting no exercise they may not recover.

-You can lay hands on a sick person and bind a spirit and command a sickness to flee in the name of Jesus/Yeshua and you can call for the elders of the church to pray according to scripture, but it doesn’t always end well.
+We can lay hands on a sick person and bind a spirit and command sickness to flee in the name of Yeshua, and we can call for the elders of the church to pray according to scripture, but it doesn’t always end well.

-Any time a person gets sick or a loved one gets a serious health complication a couple of verses are used by mainstream Christianity.
+Any time a person gets sick, or a loved one receives a severe health complication, a couple of verses are used by mainstream Christianity.
 One of those verses is from the Tanakh or Old Testament.

 The whole nation of Israel will be healed.
-After HaShem (God) issued them a certificate of divorce due to their sin and adultery they were able to come back into covenant after the cross.
-That’s why we see over 3,000 souls coming back into covenant after Peter gives his well-known sermon in Acts chapter two and three.
+After HaShem (God) issued them a certificate of divorce due to their sin and adultery, they were able to come back into covenant after the cross.
+That’s why we see over 3,000 souls coming back into covenant after Peter gives his public sermon in Acts chapter two and three.